rybinaanya/FCOM22/README.md

 - Visualize phylogenetic trees: `Itol` (web server); annotation files for ITOL were generated using _ad hoc_ developed python scripts

+### Workflow for _E. coli_ Nissle 1917 genome assembly

+The raw reads have been deposited in the NCBI SRA under the accession no. SRR14244429.

+The whole-genome shotgun project has been deposited in DDBJ/ENA/GenBank under the accession no. PRJNA722272.

 ### Workflow for RNA-seq analysis

 1. Primary quality check of reads data: `FastQC` and `MultiQC`